geny-n/Transcendence/README.md

     - Ensure that new features using the backend function correctly
     - Listening to and evaluating suggestions for improving the backend
     - Helping in merge conflict

+- Teach Lead Frontend (llabonde)
+  - Defines technical architecture :
+    - Design the flow of information between each service
+  - Makes technology stack decisions :
+    - Choose the framework
+    - Gathering information on development needs
+    - Approves all additions of new extensions
+  - Ensures code quality and best practices :
+    - Design the frontend file architecture
+    - Review the changes made to the front
+    - Ensure that safety standards are met
+  - Reviews critical code changes :
+    - Leading the technical part in meeting
+    - Ensure that new features using the frontend function correctly
+    - Listening to and evaluating suggestions for improving the frontend
+    - Helping in merge conflict

 -  Developers
     - wefewf